AyushMahatara/AyushMahatara/README.md

 - 👋 Hi, I’m @AyushMahatara
-- 👀 I’m interested in JAVA, Web Development, Video editing and Photoshop
+- 👀 I’m interested in JAVA, Game development, Testing, Web Development, Video editing and Photoshop
 - 💞️ I’m looking to collaborate on these topics
 - 📫 How to reach me E-mail ayush.mahatara10@gmail.com